 Line the dehydrator tray with foil then evenly spread the minced garlic out.

 Cover and dry out for about 4 to 6 hours.
 Vents on lid should be half open.
 Your house is going to smell like an Italian restaurant during this time.
 You may as well have Italian for dinner just to satisfy your cravings.
 Check on the garlic by the fourth hour; it could be completely dry by then.
 Garlic will have a light golden toasted look and be completely dry.
+If you also love pizza, check out takeout pizza restaurant union ky learn more and enjoy!

 Some of the garlic sticks to the foil.
 Carefully scrape it into a wide mouth bowl before grinding into a powder.
 Using an old coffee grinder, pulse the dried garlic until it is a semi-fine powder.
 Store in an air-tight jar away from heat and light.
 Powder will keep for several months.